10horizons/wp-terms-popup/readme.txt

 == Changelog ==

+= 1.0.2 =
+* New icon for terms popup custom post type.

 = 1.0.1 =
 * Terms is now converted into a custom post type.
 * User can now create as many different terms as they want and choose to display the terms on any post or page that they desire.